jfitton/ProjectEuler/README.md

 # ProjectEuler
-Solutions to coding problems on Project Euler
+Solutions to coding problems on Project Euler in various languages.